Sherman Thacher – Photo Credit: Libbie Agran

 Building the Staff

 In 2013 Sherman met Daniel Callan who was working in the wine shop in Virginia that carried Thacher Wines.
-The owner of the shop suggested that Sherman might be interested in hiring as Assistant Winemaker and soon Daniel was on his way to Paso Robles.
+The owner of the wine shop suggested that Sherman hire Daniel for an internship and soon Daniel was on his way to Paso Robles.
 Both men have similar interests in the history of winemaking and in experimenting the grape varieties.
 They began to experiment with a variety of winemaking methods and vessels producing Rhone blends and varietal wines.
 Shortly after Daniel started working at Thacher, he had the opportunity to work a harvest in South Africa.
 The winemaker in South Africa specialized in making natural wine in clay amphorae which he actually crafted and fired himself using local clay.
 Daniel was quite impressed with the quality of those wines and the ancient techniques honored in the process.
 He sent photos to Sherman and described his experience in great detail.
 Daniel returned to Thacher in 2015.

 Tony Quelay was hired as the General Manager in 2018.
 Michelle continued to handle marketing and public relations.
 Anna Paredes was hired as tasting manager in 2020.
 She is working abroad and has been replaced by Drew Mulkern in 2021.